wp-plugins/redi-restaurant-reservation/readme.txt

 = 13.0128 =
 * Added settings saved message box to admin page
-* Added check box that asks for permission to publish restaurant details into reservationdiary.eu catalogue
+* Added checkbox that asks for permission to publish restaurant details into reservationdiary.eu catalog
-* Fixed pre populating of URL field in admin page
+* Fixed prepopulating of URL field in admin page

 = 13.0119 =
 * Updated reservation confirmation text